PennyLaneAI/pennylane/doc/introduction/compiling_circuits.rst

 Compiling circuits
 ==================

-PennyLane offers various functionality to compile circuits.
-We use the term "compilation" here in a loose sense as the process of transforming one circuit (or a sequence of operators) into one or more differing circuits (or sequences of operators).
+PennyLane offers multiple tools for compiling circuits.
+We use the term "compilation" here in a loose sense as the process of transforming one circuit into one or more differing circuits.
+A circuit could be either a quantum function or a sequence of operators.
 For example, such a transformation could replace a gate type with another, fuse gates, exploit mathematical relations that simplify an observable, or replace a large circuit by a number of smaller circuits.